 Burton firefighters save newborn puppy

-BEAUFORT COUNTY, S.C.
-(WTOC) - Two Burton firefighters saved a newborn puppy Wednesday night.
-Now the pup has a special name in honor of its heroes.
+BURTON, S.C (WTOC) - Two Burton firefighters saved a newborn puppy, and now the pup has a special name in honor of its heroes.

+According to the Burton fire district, the mother dog had a complicated birth, and the puppy wasn’t responsive when it was born.

 Copyright 2023 WTOC.
 All rights reserved.